ValksGodotTools/Template/README.md

 ![Untitled](https://github.com/user-attachments/assets/7f5395cd-2ac6-46a6-a386-2c665aff98aa)

 > [!TIP]
-> Are you tired of weird rotational glitches?
-Quaternions are your friend!
+> Tired of strange rotational issues?
+Quaternions can be your ally!
 Every `Node3D` has a `.Quaternion` property.
-Quaternions are multiplied together and always normalized.
-For example `(A * B * C).Normalized()`.
-The order of which you multiply quaternions matters!
-This is what I used to get the weapon camera movements working.
+Quaternions are combined by multiplication and are always normalized, like `(A * B * C).Normalized()`.
+Remember, the order in which you multiply quaternions is significant!
+This technique helped me achieve smooth weapon camera movements.

 ### Mod Loader
 > [!NOTE]
-> Mods can replace game assets and execute C# scripts.
-There is currently a big problem with C# mod scripts, see https://github.com/ValksGodotTools/Template/issues/15.
-You can find the example mod repository [here](https://github.com/ValksGodotTools/ExampleMod).
+> Mods have the ability to swap out game assets and run C# scripts.
+However, there's a significant issue with C# mod scripts, which is detailed at https://github.com/ValksGodotTools/Template/issues/15.
+You can find an example mod repository [here](https://github.com/ValksGodotTools/ExampleMod).

 ### Godot Utils
-The submodule [Godot Utils](https://github.com/ValksGodotTools/GodotUtils) contains useful classes and extensions.
+The Godot Utils repository can be found [here](https://github.com/ValksGodotTools/GodotUtils).

 #### 🦄 Creating Tweens
 Tweening has never been so easy!